-"Splendid dreams to see how you survive, and every Christmas."
+"Splendid dreams to see how you survive at the mall, and every Christmas."

 "Pigmy Sprite, it must be your phone: who from where is calling now?"

-"That's not my phone" said the leprechaun, "but you know what they say about furniture?" he asked.
+"That's not my phone" said the leprechaun, "but don't knock the cart over.
+You know what they say about furniture?" he asked.